felipegb94/Efficient_PermutationTesting/README.md

 The paper that presents this novel algorithm is:

-C. Hinrichs*, V. K. Ithapu*, Q. Sun, V. Singh, S. C. Johnson, Speeding up Permutation Testing in Neuroimaging, Neural Information Processing Systems (NIPS), 2013
+C. Hinrichs, V. K. Ithapu, Q. Sun, V. Singh, S. C. Johnson, Speeding up Permutation Testing in Neuroimaging, Neural Information Processing Systems (NIPS), 2013.

+Where the first authors are Hinrichs and Itapu.